jgbarsness/idyll/README.md

 ## journal manager <br />
-is a command line tool used to create and manage journal entries.
+is a command line tool used to create and manage journal entries

 #### install instructions for running from shell: